DRIVERACTIVE... Just £2.99 for 36 Online Lessons.

 This caring approach can often cause frustration when you see them struggling with something that you feel should be easy.

 Often problems are caused by being in the wrong place - above all pay attention to the route planning advice on this page.

 Remembering some of the problems you had as a learner will help.
 Alternatively, swap places and go home.

 The most common driving problem that I have seen over the years, when sitting in the back (and front) of driving school cars for thousands of hours, is that new drivers approach most situations too fast.

 This would suggest that not enough emphasis is placed on the importance of a simple principle, 'speed before gear', when teaching a hazard routine.

 This is often accompanied by learners saying that "There isn't enough time to think of everything".

 If you are not fully familiar with the basic 'Mirrors Signal Manoeuvre' process (including 'Position, Speed and Gear') you will probably be doing more harm than good when sitting next to your novice driver...
 This will then cost extra time and money for professional tuition to sort out any problems.

 If a basic hazard routine is not 'habit', then all sorts of problems will arise later in training.
-You can find examples of hazard routines (or 'systems of control') in various books about driving, or in detail on the SmartDriving web site.
+You can more about using a hazard routine in various books about driving, or in detail the DriverActive course.
 In order to avoid the speedy problem, start by using a routine at a slow speed and then build up to normal driving speed with practice.

-Accept that the learner you are with will not respond as quickly to situations as you do and will need to drive a bit slower to compensate.
+Finally...
+Always be aware that the learner you are with will often not respond as quickly to situations as you do and will need to drive a bit slower to compensate.
 Be patient!